brightnetwork-technology-academy/react_assessment_practice/README.md

 - Allow the user to skip to the first/last launch
 - Allow the user to enter a specific launch to view
 - Only display a launch if a valid launch number is provided
+- Open a link to the Wikipedia page in a new tab when the link is clicked

 There are **ten** bugs in the code - some are more obvious than others.